Shelling the m=1 amplituhedron: Normalized flow

-We now introduce the (strongly) Sperner property and normalized flows. \begin{definition} Let $P$ be a finite graded poset of rank $d-1$, with ranks labeled from $1$ to $d$.
+We now introduce the (strongly) Sperner property and normalized flows.
+Recall that an {\itshape antichain} in a poset is a subset of pairwise incomparable elements. \begin{definition} Let $P$ be a finite graded poset of rank $d-1$, with ranks labeled from $1$ to $d$.
 Given $j \ge 1$, we say that $P$ is {\itshape $j$-Sperner} if the maximum size of a union of $j$ antichains is realized by taking the $j$ largest ranks, i.e.,

 We say that $P$ is {\itshape Sperner}\footnote{The term is so named because Sperner showed that the Boolean algebra $\bool{n}$ has the Sperner property \cite{sperner28}.
 In fact, $\bool{n}$ is strongly Sperner (cf.\ \cite[Example 4.6.2]{engel97}).} if $P$ is $1$-Sperner, and we say that $P$ is {\itshape strongly Sperner} if $P$ is $j$-Sperner for all $j\ge 1$. \end{definition}